ArrayOfThrones/playboy-on-reddit/README.md

 Optimized for python 3.6

-Bot for monitoring hot posts in playboy´s subreddit.
+Bot for monitoring hot posts in some playboy´s subreddits.
 Once a new post is found, a repost is made at [r/PlayboyOnReddit](https://www.reddit.com/r/playboyonreddit/)

 Posts on [r/PlayboyOnReddit](https://www.reddit.com/r/PlayboyOnReddit/) are meant to be made only by this bot.